Deploying Machine ID on Azure | Teleport

 azure join method instructs the bot to use this attested data document and

-JWT to prove its identity to the Teleport Auth Server.
+JWT to prove its identity to the Teleport Auth Service.
 This allows joining to

 occur without the use of a long-lived secret.